Billotais/TDDE09_project/README.md

 We got the following results with our parser using the simple Perceptron :

-## Resuts with Beam search on training and parsing

 #### English (on en-ud-dev.conllu)

 | Beam size  |Tagging accuracy|Unlabelled attachement score|Exact Matches|